BoldBigflank/bank/README.md

 # TODO
- - Choose whether to have digital dice, or let the player choose the value
  - Implement websockets so many players can be a part of the same game
  - Winner screen
+ - Make it blind accessible (label all icons, alert all history)
- - Use Dice images, and animate rolling
+ - Animate rolling dice